robcarver17/pysystemtrade/docs/IB.md

 ## Data source objects

 We treat IB as another data source, which means it has to conform to the data object API (see [storing futures and spot FX data](/docs/data.md)).
-However we can't delete or write to IB.
+However, we can't delete or write to IB.
 Normally these functions would be called by the `/sysproduction/data/broker/` [interface functions](/docs/data.md#production-interface); it's discouraged to call them directly as the interface abstracts away exactly which broker you are talking to.

 The data source objects all inherit from the classes in the `sysbrokers/` directory, eg `broker*data.py`.
-This serves a few purposes: it means we can add additional non specific IB methods that only make sense when talking to a broker rather than to a database, and it illustrates the interface you'd need to implement to connect to a different broker.
+This serves a few purposes: it means we can add additional non-specific IB methods that only make sense when talking to a broker rather than to a database, and it illustrates the interface you'd need to implement to connect to a different broker.
 Data source objects are instanced with and contain a *connection object* (and optionally a logger).
 They contain, and make calls to, *client objects*.
 They are in this [module](/sysbrokers/IB)

 You can access the client object and connection used by a particular data source, for example: